felixrindt/pretix-telephone/README.rst

 Pretix Telephone Contact Question
 =================================

+**Starting with pretix version 3.14.0, the features of this plugin are included in the core version of pretix.**

 This is a plugin for `pretix`_.
 It adds a Question asking for the telephone number to the contact information form.
 The information can be seen under a contact information panel in the order detail view.
 The helptext and wether the question is required can be changed in the backend.

 You can install the plugin manually or use ``pip`` to install ``pretix-telephone``.